MyNameIsTakenOMG/certified-k8s-admin/README.md

  - ingress:
    - ingress controller: An Ingress controller is a specialized load balancer for Kubernetes (and other containerized) environments.
    - ingress resource: An ingress resource is a standard configuration object for an ingress controller.
+   - remember `default http backend` if no endpoint matches
 ##
 ##
 ##